-There is a surprising amount of flowers growing in our garden that are actually edible.
+There is a surprising amount of flowers growing in our garden this are actually edible.

 Edible flowers have been used for years in cooking or as decorations for various dishes.